 Annual Incentive.
-During 2016, our named executive officers were eligible to receive cash incentive payments determined based upon the achievement of pre-established performance goals that the compensation committee believed were challenging yet achievable.
-Annual incentive compensation is an "at risk" performance-based cash award that is designed to motivate our named executive officers to achieve pre-established corporate financial objectives.
-For 2016, the target award opportunities were \$515,000 for Mr. Addante, \$455,000 for Mr. Raifman, \$300,000 for Mr. Patz and \$445,000 for Mr. Tappin.
-For 2016, the performance measures and their weightings for all but Mr. Patz were 50% revenue and 50% adjusted EBITDA, and cash incentive awards of up to 200% of target were attainable with specified levels of outperformance.
-Performance was measured at the end of each quarter and at fiscal year-end, with up to 25% of target payable as an advance based upon performance for each of our first three fiscal quarters and a final calculation and true-up based upon full-year performance.
-Actual cash incentive awards for the 2016 fiscal year were \$712,748, \$629,710, \$220,178 and \$111,250 for each of Messrs.
-Addante, Raifman, Patz, and Tappin, respectively.
-The amounts eamed by Mr. Tappin were prorated for the portion of the fiscal year during which he was employed by the company.
-Actual revenue performance for the year was \$278.2 million, reflecting a 12% year-over-year increase.
-Actual adjusted EBITDA performance was \$70.9 million for the year, reflecting a 19% year-over-year increase.
-As a result of the outperformance in adjusted EBITDA, the payouts for Messrs.
-Addante and Raifman were 138% of target.
-Mr. Patz's performance objectives included sales objectives as well as company financial metrics.
+During 2017, our named executive officers were eligible to receive cash incentive payments determined based upon the achievement of pre-established performance goals that the compensation committee believed were challenging yet achievable.
+The annual incentive compensation is an "at risk" performance-based cash award that is designed to motivate our named executive officers to achieve pre-established corporate financial objectives.
+For 2017, the target award opportunities were \$410,000 for Mr. Barrett, approximately \$275,000 for Mr. Kershaw, and approximately \$250,000 for Mr. Day.
+Mr. Addante was ineligible for cash incentive compensation for periods following his resignation as Chief Executive Officer in March 2017.
+For 2017, the performance measures and their weightings were 25% strategic and 75% financial, with the financial goals being 45% revenue and 30% adjusted EBITDA, and cash incentive awards of up to 200% of target were attainable with specified levels of outperformance.
+Performance was measured mid-year and at fiscal year-end, with up to 40% of target payable as a mid-year advance based upon performance for each of our first two fiscal quarters and a final calculation and true-up based upon full-year performance.
+Actual cash incentive awards for the 2017 fiscal year were \$315,037, \$211,763, \$190,747 and \$105,822 for each of Messrs.
+Barrett, Kershaw, Day, and Addante, respectively.
+As a result of the company's performance in 2017, actual payout for each of the named executive officers other than Mr. Addante was 77% of the target amount.
+Mr. Addante's payout was at target for the portion of the year preceding his resignation as CEO.

 Equity Incentive.
 We grant equity-based compensation to our named executive officers in order to attract, retain and reward our executives and strengthen the mutuality of interests between our named executive officers and stockholders.
 The compensation committee annually determines the form and amount of equity-based incentives granted to executives.
 In making its determinations, the compensation committee considers factors such as peer group market data, recommendations from Semler Brossy, the executive's and the company's performance in the last year and the results achieved by the executive, the executive's base salary, target annual incentive opportunity and prior grants of equity awards, and the compensation committee's view regarding the future potential of long-term contributions of the executive.
 Recommendations of the Chief Executive Officer are also taken into consideration for our named executive officers other than the Chief Executive Officer.
-We maintain a 2014 Equity Incentive Plan pursuant to which we may make grants of stock options, stock appreciation rights, restricted stock and/or restricted stock units, performance cash or other stock awards to eligible participants, including our named executive officers, in the determination of our board of directors, compensation committee or other authorized person based upon an assessment of their performance.
+We maintain a 2014 Equity Incentive Plan pursuant to which we may make grants of stock options, stock appreciation rights, restricted stock and/or restricted stock units, performance cash or other stock awards to eligible participants, including our named executive officers, in the determination of our compensation committee based upon an assessment of their performance.